Art Students' League of Philadelphia: School

-Temporary quarters at 1429 Market Street were secured, and "The League" held its first session on February 22, with about 30 students present.
+Temporary quarters at 1429 Market Street were secured, and "The League" held its first session on February 22, 1886, with about 30 students present.
 ASL's first president, H. T. Cresson, was quoted that day in a Philadelphia newspaper: "[T]he young men who have formed the Art Students' League ... desire to study THE ENTIRE NUDE FIGURE, not because it affords them pleasure to look at it, but because it is the only true way to obtain the necessary experience to represent a draped figure ..."

 Subsequent students, some of whom may have been there that first night, included Cresson, Maurice Feely, Charles H. Fromuth, Douglass M. Hall, Lilian G. Hammitt, Frank B. A. Linton, Edwin George Lutz, Albert Oldach (ASL's third secretary), Edmond T. Quinn (ASL's third curator), Franklin L. Schenck (ASL's second curator), Amelia Van Buren, and Francis J. Ziegler (ASL's treasurer and second secretary).
-Charles Grafly, made the move to ASL, but returned to PAFA the following year, perhaps to be eligible for its traveling scholarships to Europe, one of which he won in 1888.
-Seventeen-year-old Samuel Murray enrolled in Fall 1886, and eventually became Eakins's assistant and protégé.
+Charles Grafly, made the move to ASL, but returned to PAFA the following year, perhaps to be eligible for its traveling scholarships to Europe, one of which he was awarded in 1888.
+Seventeen-year-old Samuel Murray enrolled in ASL in Fall 1886, and eventually became Eakins's assistant and protégé.

 Eakins set forth the school's purpose: "The Art Students' League of Philadelphia is an association formed for the study of painting and sculpture.
 The basis of study is the nude human figure."
 Tuition was initially set at $25, but it was raised to $40 for the 8-month 1886-87 season, and finally to $50.
 The school never had more than forty-one students, and sometimes had as few as twelve.
 "No antique or drawing classes were included; only painting and modelling from life.
 Eakins gave criticisms two mornings, one afternoon and one evening a week, delivered lectures on anatomy, perspective, and other subjects, and superintended the dissecting.
-For all this he refused to accept any salary during the years of the school's existence; indeed, he assisted some of the poorer students financially, often under the guise of paying them for posing for him."
+For all this he refused to accept any salary during the years of the school's existence; indeed, he assisted some of the poorer students financially, often under the guise of paying them to pose for him."

 ASL's first location was outgrown in only two months, and later demolished for Frank Furness's expansion of Broad Street Station.
-Its second location was at 1338 Chestnut Street (April 1886-May 1888), near Eakins's own studio.
+Its second location was at 1338 Chestnut Street (April 1886-May 1888), near Eakins's own studio at 1330.
 Its third location, 1816 Market Street (May 1888 – 1890), suffered a major fire, and its fourth and final location was at 12th & Filbert Street (1890–1893), above the Philadelphia Dental College.